JetBrains/kotlin-web-site/docs/topics/delegated-properties.md

 This prints:

 ```
-NEW has been assigned to ‘p’ in Example@33a17727.
+NEW has been assigned to 'p' in Example@33a17727.
 ```

 The specification of the requirements to the delegated object can be found [below](#property-delegate-requirements).